For current political commentary, see the daily political notes.

 RMS' Bio | The GNU Project

-I'm not talking about the software that Uber itself runs; if Uber runs nonfree software, that tramples Uber's freedom, and Uber deserves our sympathy for that.
-The injustice here is that Uber requires its users to use special software and digital services that attack their freedom in various ways.
+I'm not talking about the software that Uber runs in its servers; if that is nonfree, it tramples Uber's freedom, which is a grievance for Uber but not one for us.
+The injustice here is that Uber requires its users to use software and digital services that attack their freedom in various ways.

 This problem comes directly out of the practices listed above that mistreat all users of Uber.